jsrn/profiling-talk/README.md

-# README
+# Ruby Profiling Talk

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is the application / slides for my talk given at the West Midlands Ruby User Group (WMRUG) on the 15th July 2020.

+Spin up the app and visit http://localhost:3000 to view the slides!